MijailGutierrez/mijailgutierrez.github.io/README.md

 # Notes

-These are my notes from Part III and other combinatorics and number theory material that I found interesting.
+These are my notes from Part III with other combinatorics and number theory material that I found interesting.